jingminglang/ngx_http_time_map_module/README.md

 > Default:	—
 > Context:	time_map

-If the request localtime is less than Time you set then set Value to $variable.
+If the request localtime is less than the Time you set then set Value to $variable.

 * at